Last updated 10/02/2023

 Update your listing frequently, especially if listings are ordered by the ‘last-updated’ field.

 Many sites have a ‘vacancy information last updated’ field.
 If your listing includes this field then it is really important that you update your entry frequently.
 This is important for two reasons.
 Firstly because parents will feel that your entry looks more relevant if it is up to date.
 Secondly, and more importantly, on many sites the default listing order of all the entries is by the ‘last-updated’ field.
 Therefore to ensure that your entry appears near to the top of the listings you should update it frequently, even if you don’t actually change the information.
 Parents are more likely to contact you if you are top of the list.

 After you have created and updated the text on the directory website, make sure that you check it is working.
 By this I mean: can you actually find yourself using the website?
 To do this you need to pretend to be a parent.
-So if I was trying to find myself on the Slough Council website, I wouldn’t type ‘Kay Woods’ into the childminder search.
-Of course this search would bring me up.
-But if I asked the website to find the closest childminder to ‘SL1 6NG’ I would expect it to bring me up at the very top of the list.
-If it doesn’t do this, then I would complain to my council that their search facility doesn’t work and keep on complaining until they fixed it!
+So, for example if you are trying to find yourself on your Council website, don’t type your name into the childminder search.
+Of course this search would bring you up.
+But if you ask the website to find the closest childminder to your postcode you should expect it to bring your details up at the very top of the list.
+If it doesn’t do this, then you should complain to your council that their search facility doesn’t work and keep on complaining until they fix it!